nicholasvuono/periodt-app/README.md

 ## Technical Details

-This is an [Astro](https://astro.build/) project made with JavaScript programming languages and [Bun](https://bun.sh/) runtime.
-To make it available on mobile we leverage [Capacitor](https://capacitorjs.com/).
+This is an [Astro](https://astro.build/) project made with the JavaScript programming language and [Bun](https://bun.sh/) runtime.
+To make it available on mobile, we leverage [Capacitor](https://capacitorjs.com/).

 ## Contributions